mirkoappel/Vibe-Coding-Callenge-CO2-Browser-Game/README.md

 1. Fork this repository
 2. Create a folder under `/submissions/` with your name
-3. Upload your solution (e.g. HTML file or full project folder)
+3. Upload your solution (e.g. the HTML file or full project folder)
 4. Open a pull request – we'll review and merge!

 ---